Frequently Asked Orthodontic Questions

 Will braces stain my teeth?

 Braces do not stain the teeth.
 There are cases where the patient may develop white spots (decalcification of enamel) due to prolonged exposure of the tooth surface to dental plaque.
 Proper oral hygiene throughout the orthodontic treatment is imperative and will reduce the appearance of these stains.
+Our Perfect Perks program is a great incentive to help you keep your oral health on track throughout your orthodontic treatment at Tendler Orthodontics.

 Do I need to see my dentist during orthodontic treatment?